ahmetuman/ahmetuman/README.md

 ### 🔥 Projects

+1. **Fashion Image Generation – Graduation Project**
+- LLM-assisted image generation system using Stable Diffusion.
+- Optimized model with ControlNet and HieraFashion techniques.

-1. **Tooningo**
+2. **Tooningo**
 - AI-powered online tool for translating comics across multiple languages.
 - Integrated computer vision and OCR to automate text extraction and translation from images on React.

-2. **Fashion Image Generation – Graduation Project**
-- LLM-assisted image generation system using Stable Diffusion.
-- Optimized model with ControlNet and HieraFashion techniques.

-3. **HOG-based Face Recognition (BITES internship)**
-- Face recognition system that detects faces and searches/matches them in a database.
-- Developed a low-latency API with FastAPI for real-time recognition, used ElasticSearch and Angular.

-4. **Paper Branch**
+3. **Paper Branch**
 - NLP focused knowledge graph/mindmap React web application
 - Integrated small language models and sentence transformers using Neo4j and FastAPI with fast queries

-6. **Pulley Valley**
+4. **Pulley Valley**
 - WebGL puzzle game focused on pulley-based mechanics.
 - Designed three original shaders and assisted with other parts of the implementation.

+5. **HOG-based Face Recognition (BITES internship)**
+- Face recognition system that detects faces and searches/matches them in a database.
+- Developed a low-latency API with FastAPI for real-time recognition, used ElasticSearch and Angular.

 ---